jcamenisch/slidable/README.md

 Any plugin included here exists because I needed it for a production site.
 Thus, each of them has been tested in at least one site.
 However, use at your own risk.
-If you understand and like the way they're coded, please make use of it, modify anything you need to, and send pull requests for any improvements that others might find useful.
+If you understand and like the way it's coded, please make use of it, modify anything you need to, and send pull requests for any improvements that others might find useful.